-The location of explosive hazards and potential explosive impact zones may be found in a number of sources including land use maps, special surveys, aerial photos, local use permits, special local, state, and federal transport permits.
-Additional information can be found in HUD's guidebook on hazardous facilities (HUD-1060CPD).
+The location of explosive hazards and potential explosive impact zones may be found in several sources including land use maps, special surveys, aerial photos, local use permits, special local, state, and federal transport permits.
+Additional information can be found in HUD's guidebook on

-The U.S. Geological Survey has announced several new products related to the USGS national seismic https://earthquake.usgs.gov/earthquakes/map/?extent=20.96144,-130.16602&extent=52.45601,-59.85352.
+The U.S. Geological Survey has announced several new products related to the USGS national seismic hazard maps.
+Many new features have been added to the map's website.
+For example, users can now look up the seismic hazard in any part of the continental U.S. by zip code, and the Survey has added a custom mapping feature, through which the user can specify latitude, and longitude bounds and produce customized hazard maps of the selected area.
+Additionally, large versions (24"x 36") of the national and western U.S. seismic hazard maps can be ordered using forms available from the website https://earthquake.usgs.gov/earthquakes/map/?extent=20.96144,-130.16602&extent=52.45601,-59.85352